noiseprotocol/noise_spec/noise.md

 2.3.
 After the handshake: application messages
 ------------------------------------------------

-After the handshake messages each party will share a secret key and can send **application messages** which typically consist of encrypted payloads without DH public keys.
+After the handshake messages each party will possess a shared secret key and can send **application messages** which typically consist of encrypted payloads without DH public keys.